mxwnk/dartscore/README.md

-# 🎯 Dart Scoreboard
+# 🎯 Dartscore

-Dart Scoreboard is a web application for managing and displaying scores during a game of darts.
+Dartscore is a web application for managing and displaying scores during a game of darts.
 Built with Next.js, the project was bootstrapped using `create-next-app`.

 ![Image](./doc/scoreboard.png)